St. Louis area supercell: May 3, 2010

-- Edwardsville, IL chaser John Farley was also on this storm, in fact likely only a mile or two from me at times.
-His chase account, along with a nice radar loop showing the storm and the boundary, can be found here: May 3, 2010 Southwest Illinois Chase
+- Edwardsville, IL observer John Farley was also on this storm, in fact likely only a mile or two from me at times.
+His expedition account, along with a nice radar loop showing the storm and the boundary, can be found here: May 3, 2010 Southwest Illinois Chase

 - Charles Edwards and Cloud 9 Tours were on this storm earlier in Missouri as it dropped copious large hail - their video is located here: May 3rd, 2010 Golfball size hail

 NEXT EVENT: Miami, OK lightning >

 This web site is made possible by support from CIS Internet.